 From the outer edge of business to the core in a couple of decades.

-How do the platform economy, API economy and data economy relate to the digital heart?
+Platform economy, API economy and data economy

 Today, platform economy, API economy and data economy are all the buzz.
 They refer to operational (business) models that center around a digital platform and to me seem to emphasize different aspects of the same theme.